Richard Wright (musician): Death

 Wright died from lung cancer at his home in London on 15 September 2008, aged 65.
 At the time of his death, he had been working on a new solo album, thought to comprise a series of instrumental pieces.

 The surviving members of Pink Floyd paid tribute to Wright.
 Waters said it was "hard to overstate the importance of his musical voice in the Pink Floyd of the 60s and 70s", and he added that he was happy they had reunited for Live 8.
 Mason said Wright's contributions were underrated, and that his playing "was the sound that knitted it all together", comparing his "quiet one" status in the band to George Harrison of the Beatles.
 Gilmour called him "my musical partner and my friend", and praised Wright's ability to blend his voice with Gilmour's, such as on "Echoes".
 Gilmour reiterated that it would be wrong to continue as Pink Floyd without him.
-In the updated edition of his memoir, Mason wrote that "the distinctive, floating textures and colours [Wright] bought into the mix were absolutely critical to what people recognise as the sound of Pink Floyd ...
+In the updated edition of his memoir, Mason wrote that "the distinctive, floating textures and colours [Wright] brought into the mix were absolutely critical to what people recognise as the sound of Pink Floyd ...
 He once summed up his musical philosophy by saying, 'Technique is so secondary to ideas.'
 Many fine keyboard players could and did emulate and recreate his parts, but nobody else other than Rick had the ability to create them in the first place."

 Eight days after Wright's death, Gilmour performed "Remember a Day", a Wright composition from Pink Floyd's second studio album, A Saucerful of Secrets (1968), on a live broadcast of Later... with Jools Holland on BBC Two as a tribute to Wright.
 Gilmour said that Wright had intended to perform with him that day.
 Gilmour and Nick Mason performed the song together at Wright's memorial service, which was held at Notting Hill Theatre.
 Jeff Beck performed an unaccompanied guitar solo.

 Gilmour dedicated his song "A Boat Lies Waiting" from his fourth solo studio album Rattle That Lock (2015) to Wright's memory.
 It features a sample of Wright's voice.
 The lyrics define Gilmour's sadness on his demise and revolves around mortality and Wright's love for the sea.
 In 2014, Pink Floyd released their fifteenth and final studio album, The Endless River, comprising mostly instrumental music recorded during the Division Bell sessions along with new music recorded between 2010 and 2014.
 It contains previously unreleased parts recorded by Wright.
 Mason described the album as a tribute to Wright.